Characters: Code Geass Main Characters

 - Anime Hair: She has a typically Code Geass crazy hairstyle when in her guise as a rebel.
 See Expository Hairstyle Change, below.

-- Armor Piercing Bright Slap: Used on both Lelouch and Suzaku.
+- Armor-Piercing Slap: Used on both Lelouch and Suzaku.

 - Badass in Distress: She's captured in battle and becomes a POW for a while (actually part of her Character Development, rather than an excuse for a Rescue Arc), but she makes a full recovery within moments.